 In Canada, registered nursing is professionally regulated in collaboration with the public.
-Each province or territory has a regulator and all of these regulators are members of the Canadian Council of Registered Nurse Regulators (CCRNR).
+Each province or territory has a regulator and they are all members of the Canadian Council of Registered Nurse Regulators (CCRNR).

 Through provincial and territorial legislation, Canada's Registered Nurse (RN) regulators are accountable to the public for ensuring RNs are safe, competent and ethical practitioners within their province or territory.